Brown Environmental Leadership Lab (BELL): Rhode Island

 • Bring only what you need.
 We will be in a classroom or outdoors every day.
 If your bag is too heavy to carry by yourself, you have packed too much.

-• New England summer weather can vary, so check the weather in Providence, RI (zip code: 02912) and South Kingstown, RI (02879) prior to packing.
+• New England summer weather can vary, so check the weather in Providence, RI (zip code: 02912) prior to packing.

 What is Provided

-For most of the program you will reside in a Brown University residence hall room.
+You will reside in a Brown University residence hall room.
 These rooms will include typical college furniture: a bed, desk and chair, dresser, trash can and access to wireless internet.
-For three nights in the middle of the program, you will stay in an individual tent at Camp Aquapaug in South Kingstown, Rhode Island.
+Residence hall rooms are equipped with a portable air conditioning unit or will have central air conditioning.

 What to Bring